ncats/multiplex-analysis-web-apps/tutorials/end-to-end_spatial_interaction_workflow.md

 <img src="end-to-end_spatial_interaction_workflow/tool_parameter_selection_page-modified_analysis_settings.png" alt="Modified analysis settings" width="600"/>

+### Step 3: Load the dataset and settings

 Now click the "Load dataset and settings" button:

 <img src="end-to-end_spatial_interaction_workflow/tool_parameter_selection_page-load_dataset_and_settings.png" alt="Load dataset and settings" width="600"/>

+Once the dataset has been loaded, you will see a temporary "Dataset loaded" message show up in the bottom right corner of the window.
+Further, a '⚠️' character will show up on the button you just clicked, which indicates that if you click the button again (which at this point is completely fine), the directory containing workflow checkpoints will be overwritten.

+### Step 4: Run the Spatial Interaction Tool (SIT)

 Now click on the "Run SIT Workflow" page,